 Have you ever felt that your holiday was ruined and that you would remember it as the worst day ever?
 Can you do anything to change that?

-I would love to share a story from one of my veteran RIE moms about her Halloween this year, and how they had a tough time at the beginning of the evening and by the end of the evening it was clear that they would absolutely remember it as a precious and sweet Halloween.
+I would love to share a story from one of my veteran RIE moms about her Halloween experience this year.
+The story of how they had a tough time at the beginning of the evening.
+And by the end of the evening, it was clear that they would absolutely remember it as a precious and sweet Halloween.
 Sharing with permission from Joan.

-Papa and Sam left to go eat pizza and trick or treat at our friend’s house and I stayed home with Peter.
-I realized (after much huffing and puffing and fussing grown-up style) that I could still hand out candy and enjoy participating in the holiday.
-Peter gradually warmed up to the idea and was then the scout to tell me if kids were coming down the block.
-We had one family come, Peter, handed out the candy.
+Papa and Sam left to go eat pizza and a trick or treat at our friend’s house.
+Meanwhile, I stayed home with Peter.
+I realized (after much huffing and puffing and fussing grown-up style) that I could still hand out candy.
+Also, enjoy participating in the holiday.
+Peter gradually warmed up to the idea.
+Afterward, the scout to tell me if kids were coming down the block.
+We had one family come, Peter, who handed out the candy.
 Then we sat for a while and he mentioned that he might also want to trick or treat.
-We shut down our house and walked up the block and had the sweetest most intimate fun time as a two-person team.
+We shut down our house and walked up the block.
+Peter and I had the sweetest most intimate fun time as a two-person team.
 We walked and talked and really enjoyed each other.
-At the end of the night, he cuddled into me and said that what a great night he had.
+At the end of the night, he cuddled into me and said “What a great night he had”.

-I’m so glad I was able to let go of my idea of how it should be and let my boy lead.
-Also glad that papa was able to take Sam out and enjoy the more typical Halloween night.”
+I’m so glad I was able to let go of my idea of how it should be.
+And I let my boy lead.
+Also glad that Papa was able to take Sam out and enjoy the more typical Halloween night.

 Wishing you all the best in the difficult yet exciting journey of parenting!